 Jews have been an integral part of Polish society almost since the birth of the Polish state.
-Their presence has been growing over the years thanks to Poland’s tolerance.
-It was in Poland that large groups of Jews expelled from other areas of Europe settled to live in peace, pursue business, practice their religion and cherish their tradition.
-Also, Jews have fought together with Poles for the independence of their common country.
+Their presence grew over the years thanks to Poland’s tolerance.
+It was in Poland that large groups of Jews—expelled from other areas of Europe—settled to live in peace, pursue business, practice their religion and cherish their tradition.
+Furthermore, Jews fought together with the Poles for the independence of their common country.

 Since regaining independence in 1989, Poland has made every effort to make the cooperation and dialogue between our nations an example for the whole world to follow.

 In 2013, Warsaw saw the opening of the POLIN Museum of the History of Polish Jews, which documents our common past.
 It is now one of the most frequently visited museums in Poland.

 What also testifies to the strength of our common experience is the fact that Polish textbooks are rich in works by Poles of Jewish origin.
 For instance, every single child in Poland knows poems by Jan Brzechwa.